 What is HomeAdvisor?

-HomeAdvisor connects local homeowners with the cream of the crop in home improvement professionals such as electricians, general contractors and remodelers, plumbers, and HVAC technicians to name a few.
-The service is free to the general public.
-However, for eager home services professionals, it’s not for the faint of heart.
-The company has a strict screening policy, before allowing new pros to join its ranks.
+HomeAdvisor connects local homeowners with the cream of the crop in home improvement professionals such as electricians, general contractors and remodelers, plumbers, and HVAC technicians.
+The service is free to the general public, however, for eager home services professionals it’s not for the faint of heart.
+The company has a strict screening policy before allowing new pros to join its ranks.

 Must have a state-level trade license

 Verified credit check looking for bankruptcy and defaults